-Sakhanh lived in Italy from 2002 until 2011, working as an electrician.
+Haisam Omar Sakhanh is a Syrian national.
+He lived in Italy from 2002 to 2011, working as an electrician.

 According to sources, in April 2012 in the Syrian north-western province of Idlib, a group of Syrian rebels killed seven captured soldiers.
 The victims were executed with their hands tied in their back, head in the ground.
 In September 2013, the New York Times released a video picturing this killing scene.
 Sakhanh was identified as one of the alleged executioner in that video.

-In June 2013, Sakhanh travelled to Sweden and applied for asylum, and obtained an official Swedish residency permit in October 2013.
+In June 2013, Sakhanh travelled to Sweden and filed for asylum.
+He obtained a Swedish residency permit in October 2013.

-On 16 February 2017, the District Court of Stockholm sentenced Sakhanh to life in prison for his participation in the massacre of 7 soldiers in Syria in 2012.
-The Court insisted in its judgement on the cruelty of the crime.
+On 16 February 2017, the District Court of Stockholm sentenced Sakhanh to life in prison for his participation in the killing of seven soldiers in Syria in 2012.
+In its judgement, the Court insisted on the cruelty of the crime.